Adelaide is becoming an exceptional place to build a startup.

 - CELEBRATE achievements.

 On the back of the release of the FIXE Strategic Focus document, the Office of the South Australian Chief Entrepreneur, together with the EAB is in the process of undertaking targeted community stakeholder engagement to inform the development of a FIXE Strategic Plan with identified actions and priorities that will be the focus for Jim and the EAB.
-Many of you will also be aware of the on-line FIXE digital engagement that allows you to have your say.

 Together with the FIXE Strategic Plan, we can expect FIXE events, FIXE partnerships, FIXE newsletters and FIXE merchandise.